-The AST 2 course is about building a structure that supports safe travel practices.
+The AST 2 course is about learning a process that supports safe travel practices in avalanche terrain.
 This is based on the gathering of information from sources like the avalanche hazard forecast, the weather and other relevant resources in your trip plan.
 On this AST 2 course, the emphasis will be on the trip planning process and how that ties into decision making and managing risk in avalanche terrain.

 The AST 2 program is for backcountry travellers who have a few years of backcountry skiing experience and have taken an AST 1.
 You need to be a competent rider who is able to climb a skin track, you are able to transition competently and you are a solid downhill rider.

 Roger’s Pass in Glacier National Park or Banff National Park.